Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 const all: IO<number[]> = IO.sequence([f1, f2, f3])

-Shifts the bind continuation of the IO
+Shifts the bind continuation of the IO onto the specified

 scheduler, for triggering asynchronous execution.